unclejamal/unclejamal.github.io/_posts/2015-11-15-facilitating-gdcr.markdown

 ---

 On 14/11/2015 I had an honour to co-facilitate, together with [@keyvanakbary](http://twitter.com/keyvanakbary), a [Global Day of Code Retreat at TransferWise](http://www.meetup.com/london-software-craftsmanship/events/226148869).
-This blog post is my retrospective on what we did and how we could improve it for the next year.
+This blog post is my retrospective.

 <div style="text-align: center">
   <a href="/pic/gdcr2015/gdcr.jpg">